Gob-Goblet/.github/profile/README.md

 <div align="center">
   <ul style="display: inline-block; text-align: left; max-width: 600px;">
     <li><b>The Blind Server:</b> The backend server exists for one reason only: to securely derive a cryptographic pepper.
 It receives a hashed representation, applies the pepper, and returns it.
 The server is completely blind—it never sees your plain-text password, and it never touches your files.</li>
-    <li><b>Stateless by Design:</b> There are no user accounts, no login portals, and no databases hoarding your metadata.
+    <li>Stateless by Design:</b> There are no user accounts, no login portals, and no databases hoarding your metadata.
 The utility functions flawlessly without tethering your identity to a cloud account.</li>
     <li><b>Client-Side Execution:</b> Because all file processing and structural wrapping into the <code>.gob</code> format happens locally, the system remains lightweight, fast, and immune to traditional server-side data breaches.</li>
   </ul>
 </div>